MikeTaylor/folio-docs/doc/customization.md

 But the issue to replace `mod-configuration` with distributed configuration was filed over a year and a half ago, and no real progress seems to have been made with it since then.

+It may be possible to [make `mod-configuration` secure](fixing-mod-configuration.md).
+But if that approach is not taken, then we will need to do something different.

 ### Module-specific configuration stores